Explore the brain through science. Explore science through the brain.

 Please note that students must earn a C- or better in Research Methods and Data Analysis I (PSY:2811) and the corresponding lower level elective plus complete the Psychology Core prior to enrolling in more advanced courses.

-Students entering the B.S. program can complete their additional course in advanced mathematics, statistics, or computer science any time, subject to course prerequisites.
+Students entering the BS program can complete their additional course in advanced mathematics, statistics, or computer science any time, subject to course prerequisites.